mappite/aGotino/README.md

 blanks are ignored and can be omitted.

 > WARNING: watch your scope while slewing!
->          There are no controls to avoid collisions with mount
+> There are no controls to avoid collisions with mount,
 > for this reason defaul maximum range for slew is 30°

 #### Example